Join shaman Brant Secunda on the shores of beautiful Lake George to honor the autumn season and explore the practices of Huichol Shamanism.

 This program focuses on the teachings and practices specific to the Huichol people of the Sierra Madre Mountains.
 Considered to be one of the last tribes in North America to have maintained their pre-Columbian traditions, the Huichol continue to practice their ancient spiritual traditions to this very day.

-Brant Secunda will lead this program and with his direct and humorous teaching style, he transmits the simple, yet profound teachings of shamanism.
+Brant Secunda will lead this program and with his direct and humorous teaching style, transmitting the simple, yet profound teachings of shamanism.

 Since completing an arduous 12-year apprenticeship with Don José Matsuwa, the renowned Huichol shaman, Brant has traveled the globe, sharing the ancient wisdom of the Huichol culture.
 His teachings and healings have helped thousands of people over the past 40 years.

 Shamanism is an ancient healing tradition and moreover, a way of life.
 It is a way to connect with nature and all of creation.
 The word shaman originates from the Tungus tribe in Siberia.
 Anthropologists coined this term and have used it to refer to the spiritual and ceremonial leaders among indigenous cultures worldwide.
 The word shamanism can be used to describe the ancient spiritual practices of these indigenous cultures.
 Clearly the countless similarities between various ancient traditions played a role in the continual generalization of the word.

 Over the past few decades the term “shamanism” has been popularized throughout the western world, especially in new-age circles.
 Today, it can be difficult to distinguish between traditional forms of shamanism and modernized, often esoteric practices that utilize the term.